mreider/agilemarkdown/docs/index.md

 ## About the project

-Agilemarkdown is framework for managing agile projects using markdown files.
+Agilemarkdown is a framework for managing agile projects using markdown files.

 ## Installation